mattcopas/Puppetproject/README.md

 17) Well done, you're in.
 18) Wait for all other VM's to be created.
 19) From the Enterprise dashboard you can now navigate to 'Nodes' and sign certificates.

+4) Once the entire installation is complete the Enterprise console can be accessed at (to sign certificates and use MCollective): https:// 192.168.1.250